 The Great Depression gave a new meaning to the word “despair,” especially for those who did not know where they would sleep or how their next meal would be supplied.
 In 1937, Dr. Paul Beacham, Attorney John Henry, and other local businessmen responded to the need by creating a soup kitchen and small mission in Greenville, South Carolina.
-This “Gospel Rescue Mission” evolved into what is known today as Miracle Hill Ministries, Incorporated.
-Today, the mission provides shelter for hundreds of people each year, including homeless men and families.
+In 1948, a lodge was built with 12 beds for transient men on the first floor and mothers with children on the second floor.
+This “Gospel Rescue Mission” evolved into what is known today as Miracle Hill Ministries.
+Today, Miracle Hill provides shelter, food and hope for thousands of people each year.

 A small thrift store was established to raise operating funds.
 A milk truck, donated by a local dairy farm, was used to pick up donations.
-Today, Miracle Hill Thrift Operations includes store locations in Greenville, Pickens, and Spartanburg counties.
-Thrift Operations also play a vital role in providing work-training skills for the men and women enrolled in Miracle Hill’s recovery programs.
+Today, Miracle Hill Thrift Operations includes eight store locations in the Upstate.
+It plays a vital role in providing operating funds for the ministry programs and work-training skills for the men and women enrolled in Miracle Hill’s recovery programs.